 And if a symptom anywhere in the chest area is worrisome enough to propel a woman to seek emergency medical care, let’s not split hairs if it doesn’t look exactly like this:

-Pictures like this in the media are, in my opinion, downright dangerous.
-They continue to perpetuate the notion that THIS is what a heart attack always looks like – which would be a profoundly false notion.
+Pictures like this in the media are, in my opinion, downright dangerous for women experiencing cardiac symptoms.
+They continue to perpetuate the misguided notion that THIS is what a heart attack always looks like – which would be a profoundly false notion.

 I met a woman during my Mayo Clinic training, for example, whose only symptom during her heart attack had been a persistent cough.

 Another whose only symptom was upper lip numbness.